Cold case legislation considered in Congress 30 years after 4 girls were murdered at an Austin yogurt shop - NewsBreak

 “With the advent of DNA, there’s so much that can be done now with these cold cases,” McCaul said.

-The representatives hope that their proposed legislation encourages states to pass similar bills so that justice can be served at every level of government.Previous reporting: Attorney remembers ‘never public’ DNA from Yogurt Shop murders
+The representatives hope that their proposed legislation encourages states to pass similar bills so that justice can be served at every level of government.Archer County murder suspect takes stand in own defense

 “We can never bring them back.
 But if we can pass this federal legislation, at least something good could come out of it,” McCaul said.Copyright 2021 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.